Okxa/hl_alyx_tools_proton_install/README.md

 2. Add `/game/bin/win64/hlvrcfg.exe` to steam as a non steam game
 3. Set it to use `proton-5.0-7-alyx-2`
 4. Set launch options: `%command% -steam -retail`

+## Updating the game.

+Simply run the script again with the same settings.

+## PSA

+**There might be a issue with steam and non-steam games with proton.**

+If you get `Proton: No compat data path?` you must launch steam with `STEAM_COMPAT_DATA_PATH=/path/to/folder/ steam`.